ten-protocol/go-ten/design/Events_design.md

 2. If the function exists and returns 'true', then return the event.
 If it returns `false`, then the event is invisible.
 3. If the function does not exist, apply the implicit rules.

+### Alternative event visibility rules considered

+#### Make events public by default, and remove privacy-leaking events

+Removing privacy-leaking events is not feasible.
+For example, the correct functioning of the ERC20 contract relies on a public, privacy-leaking `Transfer` event.

+#### Make the events relevant to the signer of the transaction that generated the event as well

+This rule adds another dimension to the reasoning process, because there is an implicit user to whom the event is relevant.
+It also reduces flexibility in sending lifecycle events to administrators.

-## Obscuro events technical implementation
+## Obscuro events implementation

-The task is to implement the visibility rules described above without changing the query and subscription API from a user's point of view.
+Our goal is to implement the visibility rules described above without modifying the Ethereum events API.

-### Implementation

-#### Obscuro enclave
+### Obscuro enclave

-##### Creating and deleting subscriptions
+#### Creating and deleting subscriptions

 The enclave exposes two methods, one to add a new logs subscription, and one to delete a logs subscription.